OpenTechSchool/html-css-beginners/core/README.md

 ---

 This directory is for core course content.
-From basic HTML structure, through CSS selector and property until learners create a personal portfolio.
+From basic HTML structure through different CSS selectors and properties so that learners create a personal portfolio.